softwareQinc/qpp/README.md

 via a suite of unit tests constructed with
 [Google Test 1.8.0](https://github.com/google/googletest) (included with the project in `./unit_tests/lib/gtest-1.8.0`).
 The source code of the unit tests is provided under `./unit_tests/tests`.

-To build and run the unit tests, I strongly recommend to use [CMake](http://www.cmake.org/) version 3.0 or later.
+To build and run the unit tests under any POSIX-compliant platform, I strongly recommend to use [CMake](http://www.cmake.org/) version 3.0 or later.
 Assuming you do use [CMake](http://www.cmake.org/), switch to the
 `./unit_tests` directory, create a `build` directory inside it, then from the